graft-project/DesignDocuments/RFCs/[RFC-007-BER] Block Explorer redesign.md

    > NOTE: Normal tx is not marked

-   1.3.2  Hovering the cursor on the Tx marker, a pop-up window should appear with additional info.
+   1.3.2  When the cursor hover on the Tx marker, a pop-up window should appear with additional info.

-   1.3.3
+   1.3.3  Examples of markers and additional Info in a pop-up window:

    Table 1

 |Tx type|Markers example (can be change to other)|Additional Info in a pop-up window|